ArmenMkrtumyan/OQNI-bionic-leg-project/README.md

 - The sensor technology and data analysis libraries used in this project.
 - The Python programming language and its rich ecosystem.
+- The Tkinter library for creating the graphical user interface.
 - The open-source community for sharing knowledge and resources.

 ## Contact